impresso/impresso.github.io/pages/terms-of-use.md

 - ToU are displayed to anyone accessing the GUI in a new browser session.
 Users must agree to the ToU in order to continue their exploration.
 - ToU are displayed when a GUI or API user account is created.
 The user must agree to and sign the ToU (clickwrap).
 His/her consent is recorded.
-- ToU are visible at a dedicated URL ([https://impresso-project.ch/app/terms-of-use](https://impresso-project.ch/app/terms-of-use)[^1]).
+- ToU are visible at a dedicated URL ([https://impresso-project.ch/app/terms-of-use](https://impresso-project.ch/app/terms-of-use)).

 - Elements of the ToU are included in the FAQ page ([https://impresso-project.ch/app/faq](https://impresso-project.ch/app/faq)), which contains information about what users can and cannot do.

 The Terms of Use are shown below.
 If changes are required to these ToU, the* impresso* Project will request approval from the institution(s) via email.
+Please note that URLs may change during the project.

 **Signature.** The User's acceptance to the ToU will be by means of a clickwrap in which the User agrees to and accepts the ToU.
 This acceptance is recorded when a GUI or API user account is created and is considered an original signature.

-**LAST UPDATE: **[date]
+**LAST UPDATE: ** 20 Feb 2024

-## 1. About
+## 1. About Impresso Project.

-**Impresso Project. **“_impresso_ - Media Monitoring of the Past II.
+“_impresso_ - Media Monitoring of the Past II.
 Beyond Borders: Connecting Historical Newspapers and Radio” (“_impresso_”) is a research project funded by the Swiss National Science Foundation (SNSF 213585) and the Luxembourg National Research Fund (FNR).

 _Impresso_ aims to enable the joint exploration of newspaper and radio archive contents across time, language and national borders by co-designing and developing an open and generic technological framework for the seamless exploration of semantically connected media archives across languages.
 The project develops natural language processing techniques to enrich the media archives with semantic annotations and to advance digital history research and methods. _Impresso_ designs, implements and provides access to a Graphical User Interface (“interface”) and an Application Programming Interface (API) to explore, visualise and compare vast amounts of historical print and audio collections.